-Checks must be completed by Barnsley Council's DBS checking service.
-There's a fee for the check to be completed which you'll need to pay when you request your check to be done.
+Checks must be completed by Barnsley Council's DBS checking service, and there's a fee for the check to be done.

 When your check's complete you'll receive a certificate through the post.
 Please note, it can take several weeks for you to receive your certificate.
 You need to contact the Disclosure and Barring Service if you have any queries or want to track the progress of your DBS check.

 After you've uploaded your new certificate we'll issue you with a replacement licence.
-If you have a taxi driver's badge we'll also issue you with a replacement one of these, so you need to upload a photo that meets the passport-standard rules for digital photos at the same time you submit your DBS check certificate.
+If you have a taxi driver's badge we'll issue you with a replacement one of these too.
+You'll also need to upload a photo that meets the passport-standard rules for digital photos at the same time you submit your DBS check certificate.

 Your replacement licence (and badge if you have one) will expire on the same date as your existing licence.

 There's no charge for your replacement licence and badge.